ehForwarderBot/efb-mp-instantview-middleware/README.md

 **MPInstantViewMiddleware** is a middleware of EFB enable instant view for articles of official accounts.

 ## How it works
 This middleware generates a telegraph page for links sent by official accounts of wechat, which will enable the instant view.
-Thus you need a `access_token` (introduced later).
+Thus you need an `access_token` (introduced below).

 ## Dependense
 * Python >= 3.6